Exoskeleton: the intelligent solution for minimizing workloads in logistics?

 Forms and variants of an exoskeleton

 There are different versions that are suitable for use in logistics.
 These include, for example, pneumatic exo hands, which are practically similar to a glove, but which support power transmission and therefore help with fine motor tasks.
-Handling in the small parts warehouse can thus also be supported during longer periods of use.
+Handling in the small parts warehouse can therefore also be supported during longer periods of use.

 Another possible area of application is in assembly line areas or packing workstations, where the operator adopts a bent-forward posture for long periods of time - with consequences for the lumbar vertebrae.
 But order pickers also have to remove heavy loads from floor stations, which puts a lot of strain on their backs.

-Please note: A basic distinction can be made between active and passive exoskeletons.
+Please note: a basic distinction can be made between active and passive exoskeletons.
 The former is powered by a rechargeable battery, direct power supply or compressed air, whereas passive systems are better at cushioning and evenly distributing the weight.

 Excursus: exoskeleton in industry - ergoskeletons or robot suits